optile/ghconf/README.rst

 ghconf
 ======

-This tool applies common GitHub configuration to a whole organization.
-It currently supports Github teams and Github organizations (currently requires an `unreleased version of PyGithub <pygithubpr_>`__).
+This tool applies common Github configuration to a whole organization.
+It currently supports Github teams and Github repositories.
+It currently requires an `unreleased version of PyGithub <pygithubpr_>`__.

+You can use ghconf, for example,

+* to declaratively set up your Github organization's team memberships, team hierarchy and permissions
+* enforce configuration across all of your repositories, including pull-request rules, permissions and Github features.

-* The configuration for this tool is passed as a Python module in its parameters.
+ALl of this is done by writing down all configuration as a Python module and passing it as a command-line parameter.

 * The config module must have a variable ``entry_point`` that is either a class, a list of classes, an instance or a list of instances of subclasses of ``GHConfModuleDef``.
+By implementing subclasses of ``GHConfModuleDef`` you can pretty much achieve anything.
 * GHConf provides two configurable implementations of ``GHConfModuleDef`` which should cover most use-cases. ``RepositoriesConfig`` for setting up your company's policies on all repositories and ``TeamsConfig`` to set up